 Germicidal ultraviolet (UV) lamps can effectively destroy germs, viruses, mold, and bacteria.
-However, the UV lamps cannot remove most allergens and dust, chemical fumes, gases, or cigarette smoke.
+However, UV lamps cannot remove most allergens and dust, chemical fumes, gases, or cigarette smoke.

 Ozone generators are highly effective against odors, including cigarette smoke odors as well as certain chemicals and bacteria.
-However, some people are sensitive to ozone itself that causes irritation of the eyes, nose, and throat at high concentration.
+However, some people are sensitive to ozone itself that causes irritation of the eyes, nose, and throat at high concentrations.

 Remember that indoor pollution is more manageable than outdoor air pollution.
 It is recommended that you invest in upgrading your existing home step by step.
 You can invest in alternative energy sources, such as solar panels, and energy-saving appliances that will lower your energy bills for years to come.

-If you plan to build a new home, you may want to invest in environmentally friendly materials and additional insulation that can trap pollutants and chemicals released by building materials, paint and other toxic materials.
+If you plan to build a new home, you may want to invest in environmentally friendly materials and additional insulation that can trap pollutants and chemicals released by building materials, paint, and other toxic materials.